-With the expanding uses of Botox in medicine, including migraines, the number of patients affected by rare complications is also increasing.
-Doctors may treat their younger cerebral palsy and dystonia patients with this wonder-drug, but once in a while something goes wrong and the child has an unexpected reaction.
-When these rare side effects occur, the child may have trouble breathing and swallowing, both potentially life-threatening, making an antidote crucial.
-Although the official Botox antidote may not be readily available, researchers have discovered a new treatment for botulinum toxin side effects in pediatric patients: pyridostigmine.
+With the expanding popularity and number of uses for Botox in the field of medicine, including alleviating persistent migraines, the number of patients affected by rare complications inevitably will increase.
+Doctors may take the decision to treat younger-aged cerebral palsy or dystonia patients with this “wonder-drug”.
+Though as with other medical treatments, on a rare occasion the treatment recipient has an unexpected reaction.
+When these rare, often documented, side effects occur, the child patient may encounter trouble breathing and swallowing, both of which are potentially life-threatening, making the need for a measure to counteract the effects of the treatment crucial.
+Although the officially recognized Botox antidote may not be widely available, researchers have recently uncovered a new alternative for reversing botulinum toxin side effects in pediatric patients: pyridostigmine.

 Treating Children with Botox